"Every 6th project fails due to poor communication".

 Now you know the theoretical basics, the practical application might seem complicated - and that's why we exist!
 An innovative way to simplify the briefing writing process is to use intuitive online briefing tools such as Brylliant, which provide an efficient and user-friendly environment for developing and managing briefings.

-51% of organizations use collaboration tools to support project management.
+51% of organizations use collaboration tools for project management.

 Using Brylliant not only facilitates the creation of a comprehensive brief and speeds up the entire process, but also leads to a higher marketing impact (ROI) through better creative responses.